Jaytee556/Intelligent_Therapeutic_Chatbot/README.md

 - `NLP`: It stands for Natural Language Processing which is a field of artificial intelligence that focuses on the interaction between computers and humans using natural language.
 NLP enables computers to understand, interpret, and generate human language in a valuable way.

--`Entity Recognition`: Entity recognition, also known as named entity recognition (NER), is a natural language processing task that involves identifying and categorizing key information (entities) within a text, such as names of persons, organizations, locations, dates, and other specific types of information
+- `Entity Recognition`: Entity recognition, also known as named entity recognition (NER), is a natural language processing task that involves identifying and categorizing key information (entities) within a text, such as names of persons, organizations, locations, dates, and other specific types of information

 - `TensorFlow`: TensorFlow empowers users to explore, experiment, and innovate in the field of machine learning, enabling the development of intelligent applications that can solve diverse problems across different domains.